Vada Pinson: Professional career

 After two minor league seasons and still only 19 years old, he earned a spot on the Redlegs' 25-man roster out of spring training, making his major league debut on April 15, 1958, against the Philadelphia Phillies at home in Crosley Field.
 Batting second and starting in centerfield, Pinson had one hit in five at-bats, his first hit a single off future Baseball Hall-of-Famer Robin Roberts.
 Three days later, in the Redlegs' next game, he hit his first home run, a grand slam off Pittsburgh Pirates' starter Ron Kline at Forbes Field.
 A slump in May that lowered his average to .194 resulted in him being sent to the Seattle Rainiers of the Pacific Coast League.
 He played in 124 games and hit .343 before being called up by the Redlegs, going .412 in 12 games in September.
 He finished the year with a .271 batting average in 27 games and 96 at-bats with a .352 OBP.

-The next season, 1959, was his first full year in the majors, and he responded with big numbers, having a .316 batting average and a .371 OBP on 154 games, with 131 runs (a league high), 205 hits, 47 doubles (also a league high) and 20 home runs with 21 stolen bases.
+The next season, 1959, was his first full year in the majors.
+He responded with big numbers: 154 games, a .316 batting average, a .371 OBP, 131 runs scored (a league high), 205 hits, 47 doubles (also a league high), 20 home runs, and 21 stolen bases.
 He had an .880 OPS.
 He was selected to both All-Star Games played that year (not playing in the first while pinch running in the second) and finished 15th in Most Valuable Player voting.
 He led the National League in putouts as an outfielder with 423.

 The following year, he played in 154 games again while having 107 runs on 187 hits, 37 doubles (a league high), 20 home runs, 61 RBIs, and 32 stolen bases on a .287 batting average and .339 OBP while finishing 18th in MVP voting.
 He had an OPS above 800 once again, having an .811 OPS.
 He led the league again in putouts with 401.
 He was named to both of the All-Star Games that year, batting once in the first game and having no at-bat in the second game.
 However, the Reds went 67-87 and 6th in the National League.
 This was the worst season in terms of record in Pinson's tenure.